Counting-Ships-Capstone/Counting-Ships-Capstone/README.md

 1. Download AIS data from [Marine Cadastre](https://marinecadastre.gov/ais).
 2. Use `Random_Sampling.py` to generate a manageable dataset.
-3. Clip to a proposed fairway polygon in ArcGIS Pro.
+3. Clip to a proposed fairway polygon in ArcGIS Pro using ArcGIS Pro and the `Capstone_ArcGIS_Package.ppkx` file.
 4. Choose either:
    - `Business_Cases.py` to apply filtering metrics, or
    - One of the clustering notebooks for unsupervised analysis.